survivejs/webpack-book/manuscript/loading_assets/04_loading_images.md

 Webpack allows you to inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
 It will output your images as BASE64 strings within your JavaScript bundles.
 This will decrease the amount of requests needed while growing the bundle size.
 It is enough to use *url-loader* during development.
 You may want to consider other alternatives for the production build, though.

-Webpack allows you to control the inlining process and defer loading to [file-loader](https://www.npmjs.com/package/file-loader) that outputs image files and returns paths to them.
+Webpack gives control over the inlining process and can defer loading to [file-loader](https://www.npmjs.com/package/file-loader). *file-loader* outputs image files and returns paths to them instead of inlining.
 This technique works with other assets types, such as fonts, as we will see in the later chapters.

 ## Setting Up *url-loader*